fcaronte/KingInstaller/README.md

 Some apps have additional restrictions applied on them by AA,
 which leads to them still not showing up, even if "installed as Google Play Store".

-To unlock these apps use [Android Auto - Xposed Unlocked](https://github.com/Rikj000/Android-Auto-Xposed-Unlocked)
+To unlock these apps use the Xposed module provided by [Android Auto - XLauncher Unlocked](https://github.com/Rikj000/Android-Auto-XLauncher-Unlocked)

 ## ChangeLog